Updated August 23, 2021

 If you have concerns, or a specific question related to your personal condition, we encourage you to speak with your doctor before getting the vaccine.

-The Pfizer vaccine is approved for people who are 12 years of age and older.
-The Moderna and Johnson & Johnson vaccines are approved for people who are 18 years of age and older.
+The Pfizer vaccine is authorized for people who are 12 years of age and older.
+The Moderna and Johnson & Johnson vaccines are authorized for people who are 18 years of age and older.

 COVID-19 vaccine clinical trials are now including children.
 We will most likely have the results of these clinical trials sometime next year.